-The outcome is a profitable retail destination which has boosted commercial activity along the whole street; two shops, a café, a lively little square, and 34 new homes that confidently combine contemporary design with typologies, details and materials that draw on local tradition.
+The outcome is a profitable retail destination which has boosted commercial activity along the whole street; a lively little square where people go to hangout, taste wine and enjoy the farmers market; and 34 new homes that confidently combine contemporary design with typologies, details and materials that draw on local tradition.

 The project is an exemplar of sustainable, long-term regeneration of a small coastal town.

-The new building that houses the shop and café combines the sociability of a village hall with the conviviality of a market place - although it does so with a gleaming industrial aesthetic.
+The new building that houses the shop and café combines the sociability of a village hall with the conviviality of a marketplace.
 Shop and café functions flow into each other and connect strongly with the outdoor space, which makes the place feel airy, informal and welcoming.
-In its flexibility, the space offers visitors a choice of niches and vantage points.

 Client: Adnams Brewery